Tax Court Ruling Cancels Property Tax Exemption for Non-Profit Hospital

 The AHS case focused on the heart of the hospital’s corporate structure and organization.
 Prior to doing so, the court traced the historic evolution of hospital operations in New Jersey.
 The court focused on hospitals having evolved from their origins as primarily charitable organizations providing medical care for indigent patients to their modern day model of being “peculiar economic hybrids” who carry on their affairs much like a business.
 The court noted that Atlantic Health System (Atlantic) was the parent holding company of many entities, one of which was the AHS Hospital Corp.
 (Hospital).
 The court identified both the for-profit and non-profit entities held by Atlantic.
 Atlantic and the Hospital had a “mirror” board of trustees.
 The Hospital owned 100% of the stock of a number of the for-profit entities, including certain for-profit physician practice groups.
 There were several other for-profit organizations that, while not owned by the Hospital, were held by Atlantic.
 Based on that record (and criticizing the Hospital for not having provided the court with any evidence of any clear segregation of the for-profit and non-profit operations) the court concluded that because it was unable to distinguish between the non-profit and for-profit activities carried out by and at the Hospital that the Hospital’s exemption had to be denied.

 The AHS case will likely be appealed and may ultimately be resolved by the New Jersey Supreme Court.
 A legislative response to the litigation is also a distinct possibility.
 However, the consequences of the decision will be immediate.
-The annual property tax assessment “calendar” is such that October 1, 2015 is the status and valuation date for the 2016 tax year.
-Every municipality hosting a hospital or a remote medical facility that is affiliated with a hospital will be now be examining this decision and could very well change the tax assessment treatment of such properties for the 2016 tax year.
+The annual property tax assessment “calendar” is such that October 1, 2015, is the status and valuation date for the 2016 tax year.
+Every municipality hosting a hospital or a remote medical facility that is affiliated with a hospital will now be examining this decision and could very well change the tax assessment treatment of such properties for the 2016 tax year.
 Even if the assessors in those municipalities were to maintain the current assessment on such facilities, the governing body of the municipality may authorize the filing of an affirmative municipal appeal to the Tax Court to challenge both the exemption and the valuation of such properties.
-Further, the question of what is the proper appraisal methodology to be applied to hospitals and related facilities will now become a major area of concern for the owners of those properties.
+Further, the question of what the proper appraisal methodology is to be applied to hospitals and related facilities will now become a major area of concern for the owners of those properties.

 It is fairly certain that real property taxation of hospitals and related facilities in New Jersey has been fundamentally altered by the AHS case and all such property owners must begin now to seek counsel on how to proceed in these uncharted waters.